TheMisinformationGame/MisinformationGame/docs/StudyConfiguration.md

 by the like icon.

-The only limitation is that the entire placeholder should have the same formatting (e.g. font size, colour, or bold).
+The only limitation is that the entire placeholder should have the same formatting (e.g. font size, colour, and bold).
 If the placeholder has inconsistent formatting, then it may not be detected and replaced with the UI elements.
 For example, if
 {% raw %}`{{LI`{% endraw %} is bold, and